 ECJ confirms: mini-jobs remain uninsured and should be discouraged

 The case concerned three Dutch residents who have or have had a mini-job in Germany.
 A mini-job is a special kind of employment in Germany, which allows a person to work a limited number of hours per month for a maximum monthly remuneration of EUR 450.
-That is why German legislation excludes these mini-jobbers from the German social security system.
+Currently several forms of mini-jobs exist.
+Because of this limited income, German legislation excludes mini-jobbers from the German social security system.
 At the same time, Dutch legislation excludes them because the European rules on social security coordination identify the Member State of employment as the competent Member State.
 It is in the context of a situation where Dutch residents were not insured in Germany or in the Netherlands, that the Hoge Raad petitioned the ECJ for a preliminary ruling.

 The judgment of the ECJ